Thiagofrf/portfolio-page/README.md

 ## See Project

-Install the project locally and open the index.html file on the browser
+See project on this link - deployed using GitHub Pages: https://thiagofrf.github.io/portfolio-page/

 ---